substantic/substantic.github.io/index.md

 layout: post
 ---

-We are researchers, developers and teachers in distributed computing, modelling and algorithms, with strong backgrounds in apllied computer science research and projects.
+We are researchers, developers, and teachers in distributed computing, modeling and algorithms, with strong backgrounds in applied computer science research and projects.

 ## Rain